marcinbogdanowicz/imaginarium/README.md

 ## Production setup

+Production setup is based on nginx and gunicorn.
+Bind mounts were replaced with volumes.

-To run production setup `cd` to main project directory:
+To spin production containers:
 ```
+cd ./imaginarium
 docker compose -f docker-compose.prod.yml build
 docker compose -f docker-compose.prod.yml up -d
 ```

-Site will be available at http://localhost/
+Site will be available at http://localhost/ (port 80).

 Admin credentials are the same as in development.

-For live preview nginx conatiner was replaced by nginx-proxy and nginx acme companion to obtain and renew LetsEncrypt certificates.
+For live preview nginx conatiner was replaced by nginx-proxy and nginx acme companion to obtain and renew LetsEncrypt SSL certificates.

+## Testing

+Test with Django's standard `python manage.py test`.
+No need to run tests within Docker containers.

+Make sure to `pip install` requirements either locally or in virtual enviroment before testing.

+## Tech stack:
+- Django
+- Django Rest Framework
+- Sorl thumbnail
+- Redis
+- Celery
+- Nginx
+- Docker